plepe/pgmapcss/doc/database-API.md

     # `tags @> 'amenity=>bar' and tags ? 'name'`).
     # see below for the structure of the selector argument
     # for good performance it would be advisable to also compile relationships
-    # You may define the datatype of the return value
+    # You may define the datatype of the return value, with the exception of
+    # False -> the condition will be dropped
     def compile_selector(self, selector):
         pass